J4jatin/Front_Ass/README.md

 ## To set up and run this project on your local machine, follow these steps:

-Installation Commands
-To install and run this project on your local machine, follow these steps:

 Clone repository

 git clone https://github.com/vishalyd05/ReachInbox-Assignment.git

 Run Command:

 npm install

 Run on localhost
 npm run dev
 The app run on 'https://localhost:3000'